Menu

 Teachers

-- Sheriff Dar Leaf, Barry County, Michigan
+• Dar Leaf, Sheriff, Barry County, Michigan

 Course Description

-Your Constitutional Sheriff™ is foundational to our common-law tradition of government.
+Your Sheriff is at the foundational of our common-law tradition of freedom.

 This course has three parts:

 Third, this course lays bare the relationship between the Posse and the Fourth Militia Clause called the Second Amendment.
-The Second Amendment fosters a “well-regulated militia,” and, in furtherance of this purpose, it is the sheriff's duty to safeguard the right of the people to keep and bear arms.
+The Second Amendment fosters a well-regulated militia, and, in furtherance of this purpose, it is the Sheriff's duty to safeguard the right of the people to keep and bear arms.
 The Posse is not the State's militia, but is the county’s subset of its State militia.
 As such, the county Posse and the State militia are not identical, but they overlap and are inextricably intertwined so that the disarmament of one would destroy the other.

-Fourth, this course draws clear our Constitution's narrow and limited scope of federal jurisdiction, highlighting the Sheriff's broad police-powers jurisdiction and discretion, within his county.
+Fourth, this course draws clear our U.S. Constitution's narrow and limited scope of federal jurisdiction, highlighting the Sheriff's broad police-powers jurisdiction and discretion, within his county.
 (See Printz v.
 United States, 521 U.S. 898 (1997)).

 The prerecorded course is presented in 12 sessions.